clojurewerkz/elastisch.docs/articles/getting_started.md

 ### Overview

 ElasticSearch supports [multiple kinds of queries](http://www.elasticsearch.org/guide/reference/query-dsl/): from simple like term and prefix query to compound like the bool query.
-Some queries can also have filters associated with them.
+Queries can also have filters associated with them.

 ### Performing queries